The Huygens’ Principle

 In 1678, Haans Christian Huygens’ proposed a theory that revolutionized our understanding of light and its characteristics.
 You may be familiar with the rectilinear theory of light that purports that light travels along straight paths.
 The principle is a method of analysis applied to problems of wave propagation both in the far-field limit and in near-field diffraction and also reflection.
 It states that:

-However, the serious drawback is that the theory proposes an all pervading medium required to propagate light called luminiferous ether.
+However, the serious drawback is that the theory proposes an all-pervading medium required to propagate light called luminiferous ether.
 This was proved to be false in the 20th century.